 The IoT based home automation system is one of the most in-demand modern technologies for good reasons.
 It provides the breather that we all crave for, a break from handling a million different things at home.
-From answering the door for you to making sure your house is safe at all times, IoT home automation has got it all covered.
+From answering the door for you to ensuring your house is always safe, IoT home automation has got it all covered.

-There is a lot that goes on behind the curtain when you command Alexa.
+A lot goes on behind the curtain when you command Alexa.
 Whether it is to dim the lights or call a routine.
-The home automation using IoT involves a lot of components and factors.
+Home automation using IoT involves a lot of components and factors.
 They coordinate and communicate at all times to make sure things go smoothly.

 The Amalgamation Of Advanced Gadgets

-For a home automation system to do as it promises, and to do it effectively, a bunch of devices has to work in perfect synchronization.
+For a home automation system to do as it promises and effectively, many devices have to work in perfect synchronization.
 There is a central and dedicated controller.
 Then there are the devices, the sensors, and of course, you’ll need a top-notch internet connection for an extraordinary real-time experience.

 The Devices-Providing Artificial Senses To Your Humble Abode